 He couldn’t be absolutely sure why God chose his burden.
 Others had pain, worse than his.
 He decided long ago his wasn’t an insurmountable obstacle to achieving God’s grace, but rather a test of strength and will.

-A few people at the Church who he had told about the passing urged him to seek some medical treatment, but that would be blasphemous.
+A few people at the Church who he had told about the episodes urged him to seek some medical treatment, but that would be blasphemous.
 God gave him this pain, and its purpose would be revealed in time.

 Once outside he took a deep breath, his head tilted back, drinking in a cold fall wind.
 The sky was mostly white with little shades of gray drifting across the bleached backdrop.
-Leaves that had already fallen were skittering across the blacktop of the two-lane highway.
-There tumbling over themselves reminded him of the dizziness from before.
+Leaves that had already fallen were skittering across the blacktop of the two-lane highway tumbling over themselves reminding him of the dizziness from before.
 An uneasy feeling crept into his mind, this isn’t what he’d come for.
 He had come to the church to pray for guidance, but he admittedly missed the message this time.
 Lines of concentration creased his forehead while he contemplated.
 The force of the wind made his pant legs flap a little.

 whoso walketh wisely, he shall be delivered,” he said with out loud.
 He needed to get home.

 Walking quickly, his hastened footsteps crunched on the gravel parking lot.
 He threw himself into the driver’s seat of the old brown Lincoln Continental with key at the ready.
 Excitement growing by the second, the car would not turnover fast enough, and once the engine sprang to life he applied heavy pressure to the accelerator.
 This is the inspiration he had come to the church for, it may have taken a second to sink in, but he had waited.
 Rewarded.